 Commercial fishing is an immense industry in Bristol Bay.
 According to a University of Alaska Institute of Social and Economic Research (2013) report, the Bristol watershed is the world's most valuable wild salmon fishery.
 It typically supplies almost half of the world's wild sockeye salmon.
-The report adds that in 2010, harvesting, processing, and retailing Bristol Bay salmon their ancillary activities created \$1.5 billion in output or sales value across the United States.
-In 2010, Bristol Bay produced 29 million sockeye salmon worth \$165 million in harvest value.
+The report adds that in 2010, harvesting, processing, and retailing of Bristol Bay salmon generated \$1.5B in output or sales value across the U.S. In 2010, Bristol Bay produced 29M sockeye salmon worth \$165M in harvest value.
 In addition to commercial fishing, subsistence fishing is an integral part of Bristol.